CVAI-U/.github/profile/README.md

 ## 📬 Join Us

 Interested in collaborating, mentoring, or joining a project?
-Connect with us or visit our upcoming GitHub repositories!
+Connect with us or visit our GitHub repositories!

 ---